https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 Where possible all declarations must be:

-We consider that it is acceptable for a solicitor using an electronic version of a paper form to apply a signature using a stylus (for example, iPencil) where a solicitor is signing for his or her own interest.
+You can use an electronic version of a paper form to apply a signature using a stylus (for example, iPencil) or other online signing platform such as DocuSign or Adobe Sign.

-However, you should save the form, and keep a copy of the PDF version in the file (whether paper or electronic).
+However, you must save the form and keep a copy of the PDF version in the file (whether paper or electronic).

 We expect this for peer review and compliance audits where checks are made for the signed declarations in the files being reviewed.

-We consider that it is acceptable for a client to “sign” an electronic version of a paper form by applying a signature using a stylus (for example, iPencil).
+Clients can also “sign” an electronic version of a paper form by applying a signature using a stylus (for example, iPencil) or other online signing platforms such as DocuSign or Adobe Sign.

-Please note that the stylus signatures need to provide sufficient authentication (i.e. the signature appended using the stylus should be recognisable as the applicant’s signature and not simply an e-squiggle).
+Again, the electronic signature must provide sufficient authentication (that is, the signature should be recognisable as the applicant’s signature and not simply an e-squiggle).

 “In applications where this option is not given: you should indicate that you are signing on behalf of the client and give the date for this.”